Post with 3 notes

 as the curtain drawn, the door closes.

 At leisure I went,

 masked with mad hair with mad thoughts,

 with two fat gorging Ifrits on each shoulder,

 that not even the devil could lure, or divinity can resurrect;

-and in that place, for I’d burrow into the earth,
+and in place as I’d burrow into the earth,

-Where I could only hope for a growth to aspire,
+I could only hope for a growth, aspire,

 For the sun to touch with a single ray,